Hepatic hydatid cyst - ultrasound water lily sign

 0 images remaining

-There is evidence of a well defined cystic lesion measuring 8.0 cm x 6.5 cm x 7.4 cm in the right lobe of liver (segment VII/VIII) with low-level internal echoes.
+A well-defined cystic lesion measuring 8.0 cm x 6.5 cm x 7.4 cm in the right lobe of the liver (segment VII/VIII) with low-level internal echoes.
 The cyst shows a detached, irregular laminated membrane inside it which appears to float within the contents of the cyst.

 Rest of the study is unremarkable.

-The water lily sign is classically described in pulmonary hydatid disease on x-ray.
-However, "floating membranes" in a hydatid cyst can be seen on ultrasound and is referred to as "ultrasound water lily sign."
+The findings are suggestive of a hepatic hydatid cyst with ultrasound "water lily sign".
 According to the WHO classification of hepatic hydatid cysts, the water-lily sign is seen in stage CE3a, which represents a transitional stage between active and inactive disease.
 The mechanism of detachment of membrane is related to decreased intra-cystic pressure, degeneration, host response, trauma or following therapy.